 Two heads are usually better than one, especially in a hectic situation where you might not have retained all of the important details.
 Other people near the scene of the accident might be able to recall these details more clearly, or they can provide information to fill in the gaps in your own narrative.

-- Witnesses: You may not have gotten all of the information above, but other people near the scene of the accident might have.
-Witnesses are always important, but in a hit-and-run they become even more so.
+Witnesses are always important to car accident cases, but in a hit-and-run injury claim they become even more so.
 Talk to witnesses, ask what they know, take down their contact information, and ask them to wait for police to arrive so they can make an official statement.

 The average injury claim after a car accident totals over $15,000.
 Injury victims are often left with substantial medical bills and other damages.
 Without a personal injury claim against insurers or a lawsuit against allegedly liable parties, injury victims may be strapped with debt for decades.

 Know that you have the right to file a personal injury claim against the liability insurance of any drivers determined to be at fault.
 Fleeing the scene can provide further evidence of their fault.
 If no perpetrator can be located, you may be eligible for a claim against your own collision insurance, uninsured motorist coverage, or personal injury protection (PIP) policy.